krrpushkar/krrpushkar.github.com/_posts/2019-01-18-enhancements.md

 <!-- BADI -->
   <li><span class="caret" style="color:blue">BADI</span>
     <ul class="nested">
       <p>Business Add Ins aka BADI is similar to the Customer Exit.
-Acts as a hook to the standard program but the approach here would be <b>Object Oriented</b>.
+Acts as a hook to the standard program but the approach here would be <code class="highlighter-rouge">Object Oriented</code>.
 Also BADI's can be implemented multiple times.
-BADI is an interface, each BADI consist of method without implementation called as BADI definition.
-You need to create ABAP class to implement the methods in BADI called as BADI implementation.
-      <span style="color:teal">Types of BADI :</span>
+      <br> Each BADI contains <code class="highlighter-rouge">one Adapter class</code> and<code class="highlighter-rouge"> one Interface</code>, Adapter class will implement the interface and thus provides the interface for customer implementation.
+If the BADIs has to be executed under certain condition, then the Adapter class ensures that only certain implementation is executed.
+Basically to use BADI you'll have to create the instance of the adapter class in the application program and calls the corresponding method( defined in the interface) at the appropriate time(Explained in detail in BADI Implementation &#128512;).
+      <br><a id="types">Types of BADI</a> :
-      <br>1.
-Single implementation BADI : A BADI which has only one implementation (single class) is called single implementation BADI.
+      <br>1. <code class="highlighter-rouge">Single implementation BADI </code>: A BADI which has only one implementation (single class) is called single implementation BADI.
-      <br>2.
-Multiple implementation BADI : A BADI which has multiple implementations is called multiple implementation BADI.
+      <br>2. <code class="highlighter-rouge">Multiple implementation BADI </code>: A BADI which has multiple implementations is called multiple implementation BADI.
 By default all the implementations will be executed.
-      <br>3.
-Filter BADI : It is type of BADI which has a filter value so that only those implementations which satisfy the filter value are executed.
+      <br>3. <code class="highlighter-rouge">Filter BADI </code>: It is type of BADI which has a filter value so that only those implementations which satisfy the filter value are executed.
 The remaining implementations are not executed this type of BADI is called a filter BADI.
       For more detail on BADI definition and implementation check below links :</p><a href="/badi-definition">1.
-How to create BADI Definition?</a>
+BADI Definition.</a>
       <br><a href="/badi-implementation">2.
-How ti Implement BADI?</a>
+BADI Implementation.</a>
     </ul>
   </li>
 <!-- Enhancement framework -->